2015 Youth Participation Initiative Squirrel Hunt

 Copiah County is located in Copiah County near Hazlehurst.
 Take exit 61 on Interstate Highway 55 near Hazlehurst.
 Go west on MS Highway 28 for approximately 8.17 miles to the intersection of Barlow Road.
 Turn right onto Barlow Road and travel approximately 11 miles to the intersection of Henneberry Road.
 Turn right onto Henneberry Road and go approximately .89 miles.
 Turn right onto a local road and travel approximately .11 miles.
 The Copiah WMA headquarters will be on your left.

-Twin Oaks WMA (Sharkey County)
+Howard Miller WMA (Sharkey County)

 Noxubee National Wildlife Refuge (Noxubee County)